adamlove01/vue-github-repository-list/README.md

 ### SearchGroup.vue

-Here you can type a Github user name and see a list repos for that user.
+This component has a search box and retrieves the repository list from Github and displays the data in Repositories.vue.
+It also shows a card with the user's name and avavtar.

 ### Repositories.vue